mcsgroi/EnderLoop/README.md

 #### Test Models
 Some test models for verifying the printer (esteps, angle, and long print adhesion).
 Note that the long print, as you'd probably expect, uses a large amount of material so, if you want to print that, I'd dial in smaller prints first.

+### Versions
+Check under the releases tab for stable snapshotted versions of this project.
+You can always use what is in the master branch, but since it is fluctuating with new work, there may be incorrect information or incompatible parts/software (though I try to keep everything in sync).

 ## Note
 This is still a work in progress and you will most definitely find issues.
 Currently, I've identified a couple outstanding problems in my build:
 1. Adhesion.
 I'm just gonna say outright that this isn't terrible adhesion.
 It's just not as good as I like it.
 It really depends on the model height and surface area touching the belt.
 You can improve the adhesion slightly by "scuffing" the surface of the belt with sandpaper.